External quality assessment for influenza antiviral susceptibility for the European Reference Laboratory Network for Human Influenza

 Guide to revision of national pandemic influenza preparedness plans: Lessons learned from the 2009 A(H1N1) pandemic

 17 Nov 2017 - This guide is intended for use by those involved in pandemic preparedness planning, generic preparedness and implementation of IHR core capacities in European countries.
 The document describes good practice for pandemic preparedness planning based on lessons learned from the 2009 pandemic.

 Seasonal influenza vaccination in Europe – Vaccination recommendations and coverage rates for eight influenza seasons (2007–2008 to 2014–2015)

 20 Jul 2017 - Vaccination recommendations and coverage rates in the EU Member States for eight influenza seasons: 2007–2008 to 2014–2015.

 13 Oct 2016 - In June and July 2015, an influenza virus antiviral susceptibility external quality assessment was held for European reference laboratories.
-This report presents the result of the third antiviral EQA panel distributed by the European Reference Laboratory Network for Human Influenza since the European Influenza Surveillance Network was established in 2008.
+This report presents the results of the third antiviral EQA panel distributed by the European Reference Laboratory Network for Human Influenza since the European Influenza Surveillance Network was established in 2008.